 The most gooey chocolate zucchini brownies ever!
-You’d never guess these are healthy and made with whole grains, zucchini and that applesauce takes the place of oil!
+You’d never guess these are healthy and made with whole grains (but can also be made with all-purpose or gluten-free flour), zucchini and that applesauce takes the place of oil!
+With a video.

 Some other bloggers and I are posting healthier dishes today and taking a minute to help spread awareness on childhood obesity.
 Now brownies don’t exactly help with the issue but if you’re going to have dessert, why not make it healthier if you really can’t taste a difference? :)

 These chocolate zucchini brownies have no added fat (except what’s in the chocolate chips) and are full of zucchini and whole grains (but really do not taste like it!) so you can feel good about giving these to your children.

 Really, unless your kids watch you make these, there’s no way that they’ll be able to tell that these chocolate brownies have zucchini in them.
 Or that they’re whole wheat or whole spelt.
 The gluten-free version also doesn’t taste gluten-free!

 And if you have portion control issues, these halve beautifully!
 Use a 9″ x 5″ loaf pan and bake for only 14 minutes.

 I highly recommend not decreasing the amount of chocolate chips in the batter.
 You can definitely skip the ones on top but these zucchini brownies rely on the sweetness and flavor from the chocolate chips!

 Be sure to use Dutch-process cocoa powder in these zucchini brownies.
 If you use the regular natural kind (like Hershey’s) these zucchini brownies will likely come out cakey instead of nice and fudgy like you see!